yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 - Parameter
 - Return Value

-## Warm Up
+## 🐣Warm Up

-With your partner, choose one application that you both like to use.
+In your breakout groups, choose one application that you all like to use.

 You will have one minute to click/tap through the application as you normally would while using it.
 - Partner A should be the "user" - tapping, scrolling, etc.